8-Week Complete Beginner’s Workout Plan

 Rest

 Hold light dumbbells at your sides.
-Raise them out to shoulder height with a slight bend in your elbows, then lower with control.
-Go lighter than you think.
+Raise both arms out to shoulder height, pause briefly, lower with control.

 Muscles Worked